Former Gitmo commander found guilty of obstructing justice in civilian's 2015 death

 NAVY MAY ARM NEW DESTROYED WITH CONVENTIONAL MISSILE ABLE TO HIT ANYWHERE ON EARTH IN AN HOUR

-Tur later went to Nettleton's house the same night and a "physical altercation" ensued, and Tur was injured.
+Tur went to Nettleton's house later the same night, was injured following a "physical altercation".
 Nettleton's daughter said she heard noises and came downstairs to see her father on the ground and Tur standing over him before he left and wasn't seen again.
-A friend of Tur's said he received a call from the man not long after that and Tur told him he had been at the captain's house and had "just knocked the skipper out."
+A friend of Tur's said he received a call not long after that, with Tur telling the friend he had been at Nettleton's house and had "just knocked the skipper out."

 Tur was reported missing on Jan.
 10.

-During the Navy's investigation into Tur's death, Nettleton failed to report that the man had accused him of having the affair, that the two had a fight or that Tur was injured in the altercation, according to the DOJ.
+During the Navy's investigation into Tur's death, Nettleton failed to report that the victim had accused him of having the affair, that the two had a fight or that Tur was injured in the altercation, according to the DOJ.

 GUANTANAMO BAY PRISON COMMANDER FIRED OVER 'LOSS OF CONFIDENCE IN HIS ABILITY TO COMMAND'

-Nettleton denied the affair, but it was later determined that it took place, according to prosecutors in Jacksonville, Florida.
+Nettleton denied the affair, but it was later determined that it took place, according to prosecutors in Jacksonville.
 Tur's wife also admitted to the affair when she testified during the trial.

-The former commander continued to make false statements and not report relevant information to the case while authorities searched for Tur's body and later, during the investigation into his death, the Justice Department said.
+The former commander continued to make false statements and not report relevant information to the case while authorities searched for Tur's body and during the investigation into his death, the Justice Department said.

 “Captain Nettleton dishonored his oath and impeded the investigation into a civilian's tragic death, preventing much-needed closure for the family and friends of the deceased," Assistant Attorney General Brian A. Benczkowski said.
 “Today's verdict demonstrates the department's steadfast commitment to holding accountable those who abuse their positions of public trust and obstruct justice.”